armijnhemel/compliance-scripts/osadl-audit/README.md

 1. install PostgreSQL.
 This is outside of the scope of this document.

+For standard use cases: make sure to initialize the database.

+# postgresql-setup --initdb

 2. create a database and a user, for example:

     create database osadl;